San Antonio Spurs: 1997–2003: The "Twin Towers"

-2003–2016: The "Big Three"
+2003–2011: The "Big Three"

-Coming off their second NBA Championship, the retirement of David Robinson left a void in San Antonio's daunting defense, while playoff hero Steve Kerr and veteran forward Danny Ferry also retired.
+Coming off their second NBA Championship, the retirement of David Robinson left a void in San Antonio's daunting defense.
 Meanwhile, backup point guard Speedy Claxton left for the Golden State Warriors, and Stephen Jackson left for the Atlanta Hawks.
 With several holes to fill in their rotation, the Spurs would make several key signings in the off-season.
 Rasho Nesterović and Hedo Türkoğlu were brought in to replace Robinson and Jackson, respectively.
 What proved to be the most important off-season acquisition would be the signing of veteran Robert Horry.

 The Spurs, playing with nine new players, struggled early as they missed the presence of Robinson while the new players struggled to fit in, as they held a 9–10 record on December 3.
 However, the Spurs would turn it around, as they ended December on a 13-game winning streak and quickly climbed back to the top of the NBA standings.
 They would battle all year for the top spot in the Western Conference, as they ended the season on another strong note winning their final 11 games.
 However, they would fall one game short of a division title and the best record in the West, posting a record of 57–25.
 In the second round of the playoffs, the Spurs found themselves in another showdown with the Los Angeles Lakers.
 The Spurs would win Games 1 and 2 at home, but drop the next two in Los Angeles.
 In Game 5 back in San Antonio, Duncan seemingly delivered the Spurs a 73–72 win as he hit a dramatic shot with just 0.4 seconds remaining.
 However, the Lakers' Derek Fisher would launch a game-winner as time expired, giving the Lakers a stunning 74–73 win to take a 3–2 series lead.
 Demoralized the Spurs would head back to Los Angeles where they would lose the series in six games.